StevenBerdak/ConsoleRunner/README.md

 # ζetaConsole
 A simple lightweight single-class API to map commands to functions for use within console based applications.
 Provides basic console commands and execution control using flags.

-Listens to System.in and runs any commands entered:
+Listens to input stream and runs any commands entered:

 ```
         consoleRunner.mapToFunction("command", flagArgs -> {